- - - - - - - - - - - - -

 Houston, Texas.
 I have had the honor to raise

-money for you when you were running for president
+money for you when you

 in Texas.